ducklang-community/ducklang/README.md

 * **Extensibility**: most operators expand into method calls, so you aren't tied by what comes shipped with the language
 * **Separation of Concerns**: all code is stand-alone and can be "mixed-in" with existing types, allowing for smaller modules which do one thing and do it well
 * **Uniformity**: emphasis on the object oriented paradigm, and uniform whitespace make "other people's code" nicer to see!
+* **Error propagation**: Errors are held in Result objects like Rust, however the behaviour is inverted - every error is returned immediately to the caller unless the `?=` operator is used

 ### Code examples